The wrongness of relativism

 Of course you can see through this psychosis.
 You mustn’t judge yourself with the yardstick of other companies, particularly not against the rarefied few who dwell in the extremities of reality.

-Measuring yourself against the average or median isn’t better.
-What does it actually mean that metric X is better than average and metric Y is below?
-For any such condition, I can find you another company in worse condition, who is more successful then you, or yet another company without that condition who is less successful by metric Z, and each of you would envy each others’ strengths while ignoring your own, all the while getting increasingly depressed.
+?
+For every such condition, I can show you another company in an even worse condition with regard to that metric, but which is extremely successful because of other reasons.
+And each of you would envy each others’ strengths while ignoring your own, all the while getting increasingly depressed.
 Sometimes, benchmarks aren’t healthy.

 The right thing to ask is: “What is the best thing I can do for my company, with the specific challenges and benefits that I have in front of me?”